mocalucy/smart-restaurant-crawler/README.md

-# 🗽 Smart Restaurant Crawler (NYC Focus)
+# 🗽 Smart Restaurant Crawler

-This project is a web crawler designed to extract, process, and analyze restaurant data — specifically focused on **New York City**.
+This project is a web crawler designed to extract, process, and analyze restaurant data.
 It gathers location, name, and other metadata for restaurants and supports further analysis using natural language processing and geolocation mapping.

 ## 📂 Project Structure

 ```
 smart-restaurant-crawler/
-├── coordinates/           # Location data for NYC restaurants
+├── coordinates/           # Location data restaurants
 ├── model/                 # Model-related files (NLP or prediction)
 ├── rating/                # Scripts for handling restaurant ratings
 ├── src/                   # Core crawler logic and pipeline